Business Systems and Automation Consultant

 Automation works best when the underlying process is clear.
 Philip's support starts with the business workflow, then considers whether better systems, simple automation, clearer reporting or AI productivity would improve the way work moves.

 The review can also help decide whether an AI use case is genuinely useful.
-Practical options might include meeting summaries, customer response drafts, process notes, internal checklists, reporting prompts or admin templates.
+Practical options might include meeting summaries, customer response drafts, process notes, internal checklists, reporting prompts, admin templates or workflow documentation.
 The aim is to reduce friction, not to add another tool that nobody has time to manage.

 This connects naturally with operational process improvement, team productivity, AI productivity use cases and implementation support.